 9. If you love chocolate then come out on Wednesday at 10am for the “All Things Chocolate” Baking Contest featuring cookies, cakes and brownies.
 Forty-five contestants will be competing for the best recipe using chocolate as a main ingredient.
 There will be cooking/baking demonstrations, musical entertainment, door prizes, samples of all the entries and a complimentary recipe book of all the recipes to take home.

-10. Take a stroll over to the large ice tent where you can watch a talented team of ice carvers work on creating a 100-block ice display featuring a Dinosaur theme to be completed by Friday.
+10. Take a stroll over to the large ice tent where you can watch a talented team of ice carvers work on creating a 80-block ice display featuring a Circus theme to be completed by Friday, January 28th.

-12. If you are a beer lover, then you won’t want to miss Zehnder’s Snowfest Tap Takeover on Thursday starting at 6pm in Zehnder’s Tap Room.
-They will be featuring 10 special beers from Wolverine Brewing Company and 10 specialty beers from J.P.
-O’Sullivan Distributing and along with snacks and live music.
+12. If you are a beer lover, stop over at Zehnder’s Tap Room.
+Where they will be featuring specialty beers from J.P.
+O’Sullivan Distributing.

 13. Many activities at Snowfest are absolutely free including the children’s Petting Zoo on Friday the 28th, Saturday the 29th, and Sunday the 30th.

-14. Other activities are offered for a nominal fee including $2 carousel rides, $2 pony rides and a $5 entrance fee to the warming tent Friday (28th) and Saturday (29th) after 6:00pm.
+14. Other activities are offered for a nominal fee including $2 pony rides and a $5 entrance fee to the warming tent Friday (28th) and Saturday (29th) after 6:00pm.
 Children 12 and under, free.